Jesus said to Jairus, “Don’t be afraid; just believe, and she will be healed.” — Luke 8:50

 He wants to heal us and redeem us, providing each of His children with an active hope and eternal comfort.
 But we can’t always see the ways He’s doing this, and many times we may wonder if we’re still on His agenda at all.
 This is why we need strength and courage too — to bridge the gap between hurt and healed.

 God tells us to be strong and courageous because He knows we will want to listen to the pain rather than to His promises.
 He knows we will want to find our own solutions and escape routes, and He understands we will struggle to trust His plan is good when it feels anything but.
 Our fear is not a surprise to Him, which means He has anticipated it and prepared for it with the gift of His Word.
 Because of these promises, we can be brave.

 Excerpted with permission from The Book of Comforts by Caleb Faires, Rebecca Faires, Kaitlin Wernet, Cymone Wilder, copyright Caleb Faires, Rebecca Faires, Kaitlin Wernet, Cymone Wilder.

 * * *

 Jesus longs to bring you comfort and healing.
 His plan for you is good and will be for your good.
 Be strong and courageous, friend!
 Believe!
-Come share your thoughts on Jesus’ healing on our blog.
+Come share your thoughts on Jesus’ healing.
 We want to hear from you! ~ Devotionals Daily